Delta Omicron Chapter

-Founded: April 9, 1988 April 20, 2013
+Founded: April 9, 1988; April 20, 2013

 Ideal Chapter Size: 60

-In November 1986, an interest group of 12 men was formed as the Evin Varner Society through the efforts of Bob Cabello, Eastern Michigan '70, and John Kim, Illinois '86.
-Membership in the interest group grew to over twenty in the first six weeks.
-The initial Pledge Ceremony took place at Eta Chapter on November 14, 1986.
-The group increased to 24 men and was formally recognized as Phi Eta colony of Alpha Sigma Phi in ceremonies on April 4, 1987.
+In November of 1986, an interest group of 12 men was formed as the Evin Varner Society through the efforts of Bob Cabello, Eastern Michigan '70, and John Kim, Illinois '86.
+Membership in the interest group grew to over 20 men in the first six weeks.
+The initial Pledge Ceremony took place at Eta Chapter at the University of Illinois on November 14, 1986.
+The group increased to 24 men and was formally recognized as Phi Eta Colony of Alpha Sigma Phi in ceremonies on April 4, 1987.
 Grand Senior President Robert Sandercox, Bethany '51, presented the colonization certificate.
-John Kim, Illinois '86, served as president of the colony.
-In April 1987, Phi Eta petitioned the Illinois State Inter-Fraternity Council for recognition, but was refused.
-Phi Eta petitioned again in Fall 1987, and was again rejected.
-The first chapter house was obtained for Fall 1987 at 9 Delainey Street, Normal.
-By 1994, Bob Cabello, Eastern Michigan '70, had relocated from Illinois to Florida, the first colony president John Kim, Illinois '86, had relocated away, chapter membership had dropped from 40 undergraduates to five, and the chapter was unable to retain its house for the 1994-95 academic year.
-University enrollment was declining, and the chapter felt unable to operate a successful program.
-On February 3, 1994, the membership voted to cease operations and surrender the charter.
-"Alpha Sig Sentinel" was the colony's newsletter.
+John Kim, Illinois '86, served as President of the Colony.

-Initial efforts to re-start Delta Omicron Chapter began in the fall of 2011.
+Initial efforts to re-start the Delta Omicron Chapter began in the fall of 2011.
 Initial struggles and lack of recognition around campus by the student body led to another stint on campus by Fraternity Staff the following spring.
-The efforts of Enzo Pivirotto, Chico State '11 yielded 17 new members and the group would become recognized as a colony on February 25, 2012.
+The efforts of Enzo Pivirotto, Chico State '11, yielded 17 new members and the group would become recognized as a colony on February 25, 2012.
 These men were officially added to the Delta Omicron roster after their Initiation on April 28, 2012.
 The group was motivated to grow and become the premiere organization on campus; they got involved in service projects and with other organizations on campus.
-In the fall of 2012 the colony nearly doubled in size as they welcomed a new member class of 16 men.
+In the fall of 2012, the colony nearly doubled in size as they welcomed a new member class of 16 men.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to firstname.lastname@example.org where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.